lmind0179/LMind/LMind iOS.md

-Of course.
-Here is a user guide for the LMind app, written in English.

 ## **Welcome to LMind! 💡**

 Welcome to **LMind**, your new tool for visual thinking and organization.
 LMind helps you structure your thoughts, ideas, and projects by creating intuitive mind maps.
 Turn complex information into a clear, hierarchical map that's easy to understand and navigate.